abhishekghoshh/ds-algo-cp-problems/docs/bitmanipulation/GoodNumber.md

 		}
 		return binary;
 	}

+	// let's say z is 101 in binary
+	// we can divide this bits
+	// we can see one thing
+	// if the z bit is 1 then we can assign x and y bits as either 1,0 or 0,1 and
+	// x^y=z x&y=0 condition satisfies
+	// if the z bit is 0 then we can assign x and y bits as either 0,0 and x^y=z
+	// x&y=0 condition satisfies
-	private static boolean ifGoodNumber(int[] bin) {
+	// lastly we are checking if anu number is 0 or not private static boolean ifGoodNumber(int[] bin) {
 		int[] left = new int[bin.length];
 		int[] right = new int[bin.length];